Serandt/VrProjectSite/content/post/locomotion.md

 Something I learned here is the importance of choosing the correct speed for every movement because of caber sickness.

+To see the implementation of the locomotion take a look the following scripts in the GitHub repository:
+* LocomotionTechnique.cs
+* ControlBroom.cs (makes the broom modell follow the controller transform)

 ### Forward movement

-The forward movement is triggered by going on the knees, simulating the pose people in those kind of movies do when going forward.
+The forward movement is triggered by going a little on the knees, like doing a squad, simulating the pose people in those kind of movies do when going forward.
 This is possible because the game stores the height of the hmd when starting the game.